Hang on For Your Health With These Simple Drills

 The act of hanging is simply suspending yourself from a bar with straight arms overhead.
 This basic and important movement can be implemented into your daily training program – regardless of whether you are a beginner or advanced athlete.
-Here, we’ll go through the types of hanging, and some tips to keep in mind!
+Here, we’ll go through the types of hanging and some tips to keep in mind!

 Step 1: Passive Hanging